AndreIuri/Pexels/README.md

 # Pexels
 This project lists videos using the Pexels API.
 It uses Laravel for the backend, React for the frontend, and HTML/CSS for styling.
+The project was created using Vite build tool.

 # Project Requirements
 Laravel version: 5.11